 Firstrade also requires no minimum initial investment.
 You can trade stocks, options and ETF’s for just $2.95 per trade, and mutual funds for just $9.95 per trade.
 They also offer more than 700 commission-free ETF’s.

-A Couple of Unique Low Minimum Investment Brokerages
+Unique Low Minimum Investment Brokerages

 The last two brokers are “different” in the investment brokerage world.
 You’ll see why as you read about each.